Andrew-Beard/evisions-prefect/README.md

-# Moodle Learning Activities ETL with Prefect
+# Canvas Data Extraction with Prefect

-This project runs multiple learning activity queries (Assignment, Quiz, H5P, etc.) from a Moodle database in parallel using **Prefect**.
+This project runs a Prefect flow to extract data from a Canvas LMS instance and store it in a PostgreSQL database.
+The flow is designed to be run on a Prefect server or Prefect Cloud, allowing for easy scheduling and monitoring.

 ## Requirements